Ravenports/Ravenports/README.md

 ports is accomplished by updating this directory.

   3. **Raven administration tool:**
-The administration tool for Ravenports is ravenadm.
+The administration tool for Ravenports is "ravenadm".
 It can query the ports for many types of information like a database.
 It can build packages in parallel (think synth interface).
 It controls the build environment such that it is the same across users, even if those